mvolkmann/MyUnixEnv/notes/GoNotes.md

 - can use `break` and `continue` inside
 - syntax is `for init; cond; post { ... }`
   - no parentheses are allowed
+  - note that the three parts are separated by semicolons
+  - the "init" and "post" parts, if present, must be a single statement, but multiple variables can be assigned in a single statement
 - ex.

   ```go